AyushAI/RegalCloud-AI-Solutions-Financial-Workflow-Automation-from-Outlook-to-Dockerized-ML/README.md

 ---

+# Real-World Business Challenges Tackled in This Repository

+This repository addresses key business challenges and provides insights based on real-world data.
+Below are the primary questions explored and analyzed in this project:

+## Key Business Questions

+1. **Key Metrics Overview**
+   - What are the averages for annual income, monthly balance, payment delays, and credit utilization?

+2. **Payment Behavior Analysis**
+   - How does payment behavior vary across credit mix categories?

+3. **Customer Age Distribution**
+   - What is the age distribution of customers?

+4. **Credit Scores by Age Group**
+   - How are credit scores distributed among these age groups?

+5. **Payment Behaviors by Credit Mix**
+   - What is the frequency of payment behaviors across credit mix categories?

+6. **Loan Approach Targeting**
+   - Which age groups are ideal for loan approaches?

+7. **In-Depth Age Group Analysis**
+   - Which age groups have an average inquiry count > 7.5?

+8. **LTV Score Calculation and Promotions**
+   - How are LTV scores calculated?

+9. **Loans and Credit Cards by Age**
+   - What are the average loans and credit cards held by each age group?

+10. **Loan Disbursement by Type**
+    - What is the distribution of loan types disbursed?

+---

 ## **Key Features**

 1. **Outlook Email Automation**: Automated retrieval of financial data files via Microsoft Workflow, ensuring timely and error-free downloads.